 How many times have you seen a product you have been using for years by a manufacturer and were satisfied with the goods, and said to yourself: “It definitely has to be a good product, as Company X makes it.”
 This is a huge privilege for companies with an established reputation on the market.
 Oftentimes, they don‘t even have to advertise new products.
 The quality that has surrounded the product for years and has provided positive connotations to consumers at the very mention of the company name is more than sufficient.

 The recognizability of the brand has a positive effect on saving the time and resources of the company that would otherwise be invested in finding new customers – customers rely on the image of the company already created and embodied in its recognizable marks and express interest in products and services.

 There is another important segment in the context of competitors on the market.

 Namely, when another company uses your mark in order to mark their identical or similar goods/services, while you have already established a brand, this competitor’s company takes your effort and time invested in the brand building.

 Interestingly, trademark design can make a sole influence on the selection of products on the market, even if you do not have an established brand.
-For example, when buying a gift, for example, a bottle of wine you have not tried before (and the wine bottled in such a way you cannot try it) how many times have you relied upon the design?
+For example, when buying a gift, like a bottle of wine you have not tried before (and the wine bottled in such a way you cannot try it) how many times have you relied upon the design?
 Nice design and logo play a key role at that point because you want the gift to look nice.
 It does not come as a surprise that world-renowned companies carefully take care of the appearance of the trademark, which is practically an inseparable part of the product it designates.
-This is why the so-called “suggestive” and “allusive” character of the trademark has been frequently spoken of.1
+This is why the so-called “suggestive” and “allusive” character of the trademark has been frequently spoken of.